 2009-10 Playoff National Treasures Stephen Curry #206

-The 2009-10 Playoff National Treasures Steph Curry rookie card is without a doubt his most valuable rookie.
+For me, and many others, Curry’s 2009-10 Playoff National Treasures patch auto card is without a doubt his best and most valuable rookie.

-There are a few reasons why this card holds more value than the rest of his rookie cards – Firstly, there’s only 99 copies of the card in existence, making it Curry’s rarest.
+There are a few reasons why this card holds more value than the rest of his rookie cards – Firstly, there’s only 99 base copies of the card in existence, and some limited parallel versions.

-The high-end Panini National Treasures product also features a large patch which adds to the appeal, as well as an on-card signature from Curry.
+The high-end National Treasures product also features a large relic patch which adds to the appeal, plus an on-card signature from Curry.

 The card also shows an image of Steph Curry in the Warriors jersey, with the word ‘Rookie’.